BenjyKatz/Nikud-Remover/README.md

 To add words to the dictionary, the addToDict program is used which takes a nikud and non nikud txt file and outputs a csv that can be used as a dictionary

 There are utility webscraping programs that were used to get specific Nikud and Non Nikud data from the internet.

+See the how to file for more details